rbajaj1997/50-day-challenge/README.md

 - `overflow: auto` The auto value is similar to scroll , but it adds scrollbars only when necessary.
 - This project uses the fetch api and is pretty cool.

+### Day 18 - Background Slider

+- Very cool project.
+Have a look.
+Can have various implementations.
+- `background-position` can have various types of values.
+Have a look at MDN docs.